National Constituent Assembly (France): Estates-General

-The Estates General of 1789, (Etats Généraux) made up of representatives of the three estates, which had not been convened since 1614, met on 5 May 1789.
+The Estates General of 1789, made up of representatives of the three estates, which had not been convened since 1614, met on 5 May 1789.
 The Estates-General reached a deadlock in its deliberations by 6 May.
 The representatives of the Third Estate attempted to make the whole body more effective and so met separately from 11 May as the Communes.
 On 12 June, the Communes invited the other Estates to join them: some members of the First Estate did so the following day.
 On 17 June 1789, the Communes approved the motion made by Sieyès that declared themselves the National Assembly by a vote of 490 to 90.
 The Third Estate now believed themselves to be a legitimate authority equal to that of the King.
 Elements of the First Estate, primarily parish priests who were closer in wealth to the Third Estate compared to the bishops who were closer in wealth to the Second Estate, joined the assembly from 13 June onwards and, on 19 June, the whole of the clergy voted to join the National Assembly.
 A legislative and a political agenda unfolded.

 Tennis Court Oath

 Le serment de Jeu de Paume.
 Copper plate by Pierre-Gabriel Berthault after a drawing by Jean-Louis Prieur (1789).
 The representatives swore not to depart until they had given France a new constitution.

 There were soon attempts by King Louis XVI and the Second Estate to prevent the delegates from meeting, as well as misunderstandings on both sides about each other's intentions.
-Locked out of its chamber, the new assembly, led by its president Jean-Sylvain Bailly, was forced to relocate to a nearby tennis court, on 20 June; there, it swore the Tennis Court Oath, (Le serment du Jeu de Paume) promising "not to separate, and to reassemble wherever circumstances require, until the constitution of the kingdom is established and consolidated upon solid foundations."
-Failing to disperse the delegates, Louis started to recognize their validity on 27 June.
+Locked out of its chamber, the new assembly, led by its president Jean-Sylvain Bailly, was forced to relocate to a nearby tennis court, on 20 June; there, it swore the Tennis Court Oath, promising "not to separate, and to reassemble wherever circumstances require, until the constitution of the kingdom is established and consolidated upon solid foundations."
+Failing to disperse the delegates, Louis started to recognise their validity on 27 June.

 The Assembly renamed itself the National Constituent Assembly on 9 July and began to function as a governing body and a constitution-drafter.
 However, it is common to refer to the body even after then as the "National Assembly" or the "Constituent Assembly".